Benco351/Benco351/README.md

 ### My Achievements

-- 🚀 I co-founded a startup, showcasing my entrepreneurial spirit and leadership.
+- 🚀 I co-founded a startup (Finner - a FinTech Real-Time News Feed Application for Retailers), showcasing my entrepreneurial spirit and leadership.
 - 🎓 I received an AWS Founder's Club startup scholarship, recognizing my innovation and commitment.
 - 🌐 I've been part of professional webinars and business meetings, broadening my network and knowledge.